Madhumitha-27102/Non-invasive-Billirubin-meter/Smart billirubin detector/README.md

-\# Smart Bilirubin Detector
+Smart Bilirubin Detector

-\## 🚀 Project Overview
+Project Overview

-The \*\*Smart Bilirubin Detector\*\* is a portable, non‑invasive system designed to measure bilirubin levels and classify jaundice severity for both neonates and adults.
+The Smart Bilirubin Detector is a portable, non‑invasive system designed to measure bilirubin levels and classify jaundice severity for both neonates and adults.
 By combining RGB color sensing with photodiode measurements, this device estimates bilirubin concentration and displays real‑time results.
 A complementary Python ML script processes serial data to provide refined predictive outputs.

 This system aims to offer a low‑cost, accessible screening tool for early jaundice detection.

----

-\## 🧠 Technology Stack
+ Technology Stack

-\### \*\*Hardware\*\*
+Hardware

 \- \*\*ESP32 microcontroller\*\*